SJ-14-SJ/PowerPlantEfficiencyAnalysis/README.md

 # Power Plant Efficiency Analysis 🔥⚡

-This project analyzes and visualizes the efficiency of boiler and turbine systems in a power plant using Python and Excel data.
+This project analyzes and visualizes the efficiency of boiler and turbine systems in a power plant in order to increase the overall efficiency of the powerplant using Python.

 ## 📂 Project Contents
 - **Boiler & Turbine Data Analysis**
 - **Linear Regression Forecasting**
 - **Deviation Analysis & Trend Plots**
-- **AI Chatbox for Recommendations**
+- **AI Chatbot for Recommendations**

 ## 📁 Files
 - `.py` files: Data processing, forecasting, chatbot logic.